What is Cash on Cash Return (COCR)?

 Cash on Cash Return and Return on Investment (ROI) Differences

 Differences between COCR and Return on Investment (ROI):

 Return on investment involves the total return on investment.
-This would consider capital gains on the investment as well.
+It would consider capital gains on the investment as well.
 Whereas this accounts for only the annual cash inflows.
-Since the COCR in real estate investing, the assets are held for a very long term usually 10-20 years, capital gains are difficult to estimate.
+Since the COCR in real estate investing, the assets are held for a very long term, usually 10-20 years, capital gains are difficult to estimate.
 Further, capital gains on the property depending on the location of the property, geopolitical scenario, economic conditions, and other factors.

 - The ratio is easy to calculate COCR.
 The ratio is an easy and quick method to compare returns from various investment opportunities.
 The ratio provides an investor with an opportunity to not only compare returns within the cash on cash return in real estate asset class but across asset classes as well.

 - The calculation of COCR is based on before-tax cash flow to the total cash invested.
 Since the numerator of the ratio is before tax cash flow, it does not consider the individual’s tax bracket and tax outflows.
 The investment opportunity may be influenced by the tax benefits and the tax outgo of an individual, which are not captured in the return ratio

 - The cash on cash return does not account for the return on capital.
 A return on capital can indicate a higher return as the return on capital is not an income.

 - Other risks of owning the property are captured in the ratio.
 An investor should do due diligence, along with the return ratio calculation, before investing in the property.

 - The ratio is based on simple interest to calculate cash on cash return and not on compound interest calculation.
 An investment opportunity with an even small rate of compound interest may be a superior opportunity than an investment with high cash to cash return.

 What is a Good Cash on Cash Return Ratio?